Mortar and Pestle

 The Northwest was once home to a vibrant variety of Native American tribes and culture.
 100,000+ residents.
 Many fur trappers married women from these tribes, who taught them to survive in the wilderness of the Oregon Territory.
 Robert Newell’s first wife was the daughter of a Nez Perce sub-chief.

 The pioneers were also not coming to the Oregon Territory to be anthropologists.
 Many of them were farmers coming in the name of Manifest Destiny and had strong ties with the early missions of Oregon.
 One of the goals we see repeated by the pioneers was to “civilize” the tribal communities, which eventually created much discord between the tribes and the early pioneers.
-We may never know the full depth of the rich cultures the Native Americans lived for thousands of years prior to the Hudson Bay Company arrival in the late 1700’s.
+We may never know the full depth of the rich cultures the Native Americans lived for thousands of years prior to the arrival of the Hudson Bay Company in the late 1700’s.

 Close up of shell on Princess Lottie's Dress of the Coos Tribe